wso2/docs-is/en/docs/samples/tenant-based-adaptive-auth.md

     Note that you are prompted for hardware key authentication because **abc.com** is a whitelisted tenant domain.

-5. Enter the 4 digit key and click **Sign In**.
+5. Enter the 4-digit key and click **Sign In**.
 You are successfully logged in to the application.

     ![hardware-key-authenticator](../assets/img/samples/hardware-key-authenticator.png)